Tuba

-The tuba (/ˈtjuːbə/; /ˈtuːbə/) is the lowest-pitched musical instrument in the brass family.
+The tuba (/ˈtjuːbə/; /ˈtuːbə/) is the largest and lowest-pitched musical instrument in the brass family.
 As with all brass instruments, the sound is produced by lip vibration – a buzz – into a mouthpiece.
-It first appeared in the mid-19th century, making it one of the newer instruments in the modern orchestra and concert band.
-The tuba largely replaced the ophicleide.
+It first appeared in the mid-19th century, making it one of the newer instruments in the modern orchestra and concert band, and largely replaced the ophicleide.
 Tuba is Latin for "trumpet".

 A person who plays the tuba is called a tubaist, a tubist, or simply a tuba player.
 In a British brass band or military band, they are known as bass players.